 With options available at all price levels, it’s not something you’ll want to miss out on, especially when you consider who’s most likely to have a lowside or another kind of off – that’s right, people who are more inexperienced behind the bars.

-Oxford have really got the entry-level gear for bikers down to a fine art in all arenas, and their trousers are no different – so our pick of the bunch comes down to whichever styling you prefer between the Continental and Montreal trousers.
+Oxford have really got the entry-level gear for bikers down to a fine art in all arenas, and their trousers are no different – so our pick of the bunch is the subway trousers.

 Recommended Reading: Motorcycle Gear Hub